-Extremadura is also one of the best areas in Europe for steppe birds, like Great and Little Bustard, Stone Curlew, Black-bellied and Pin-tailed Sandgrouse and various species of larks.
+Extremadura is also one of the best areas in Europe for steppe birds such as Great and Little Bustard, Stone Curlew, Black-bellied and Pin-tailed Sandgrouse and various species of larks.
 Birdwatchers will be thrilled by the large colonies of Lesser Kestrels, the Barn Owls, Pallid Swifts and the many Storks that breed on the old downtown Castillos.
 With such a cast of exciting species Extremadura enjoys top billing amongst European birdwatchers.

 Mountain scenery and isolated villages

 But Extremadura has much more on offer than birds alone.
 The small, isolated villages and the old, medieval towns of Trujillo and Cáceres are a feast for the eye for the culture vultures (although the die-hard ornithologist can still watch the 'real' vultures soaring high over the Plaza Mayor).
-Access is constantly improving with a wide network of rural B&B's and an increasing number of marked trails which open up the many mountain ranges for exploration.
-Departing from picturesque small villages, one can walk in the pleasant shade of the chestnut groves and Pyrenean oak forests, while you admire the scenery, plant and insect life of the mountains (there are some great butterflies here).
-For a long time the best way to visit Extremadura was in guided groups, but this has now changed.
-In recent years, the government of Extremadura has greatly improved the tourist facilities, and nowadays the region can be easily explored on your own.
+Access is constantly improving, with a wide network of rural B&B's and an increasing number of marked trails which open up the many mountain ranges for exploration.
+Departing from picturesque small villages, you can walk in the pleasant shade of the chestnut groves and Pyrenean oak forests, while admiring the scenery, plant and insect life of the mountains (there are some great butterflies here).
+For a long time, the best way to visit Extremadura was in guided groups, but this has now changed.
+In recent years, the government of Extremadura has greatly improved the tourist facilities, and nowadays the region can easily be explored on your own.

-The Crossbill Guide to the Extremadura (2011) introduces you to this fascinating region and provides you with itineraries to discover the area at your own pace.
-A trip to the Extremadura can easily be combined with a visit to the Coto Doñana, which is covered by the nature Guide to Coto Doñana, and to the Sierra de Grazalema, which is covered by the nature Guide to the Andalusian Sierras.
+The Crossbill Guide to Extremadura (2013) introduces you to this fascinating region and provides you with itineraries to discover the area at your own pace.
+A trip to the Extremadura can easily be combined with a visit to the Coto Doñana or Sierra de Grazalema, which is covered by the Crossbill Guide to Western Andalucía.
 Alternatively you can travel north to the high mountain regions of Sierra de Gredos or Picos de Europa, or west to the Alentejo or Algarve in Portugal, which is covered by the Crossbill Guides to Southern Portugal.